pinobatch/numism/docs/gb_emu_testing.md

 there is no loophole through which to dump the Game Boy Color BIOS through the Game Pak slot.

+Prerelease versions of the Super NES emulator Mesen-S also support Game Boy with an aim toward supporting Super Game Boy.
+However, Mono 6.12 from Mono Project's repository has regressions that break things in Mesen-S as well as the NES emulator Mesen.
+So I reverted to Mono 6.10 from Ubuntu's repository for running Mesen-S and BizHawk.

 [VisualBoyAdvance] 1.7.2 for Windows (from before the VBA-M fork) requires `mfc42.dll`.
 This is part of the Microsoft Visual C++ 6 redistributable package, sometimes called [vcredist].